matheuristic/dotfiles/software_notes.md

   Support](https://www.mozilla.org/en-US/firefox/enterprise/)
 - [Ka-Block!](http://kablock.com/)
   ([Github](https://github.com/dgraham/Ka-Block)):
-  Safari extension for blocking ads and trackers (macOS, iOS)
+  Safari extension for blocking ads and trackers, for macOS and iOS
 - [Monolith](https://github.com/Y2Z/monolith.git):
   Save complete webpages to a single HTML file with embedded CSS, images and Javascript.
-Installable using HomeBrew or MacPorts on macOS.
-Pre-built binaries are available for Windows and Linux.
+Installable using HomeBrew or MacPorts on macOS, and pre-built binaries are available for Windows and Linux

 ### Web development